 We departed Agrilithi at 1027.
 The sea was calm and the wind, now a little stronger, was 5-9 knots, so motoring was the only option.
 After rounding Cape Exopetra the sea was still calm and I put up the tent but soon afterwards the wind increased to 8-14 knots now coming from the N. The cliffs on the E side of Astypalea were very steep and dramatic.
 The wind increased further and I had to take down the tent.
 Soon after we rounded Cape Fludha, a most inhospitable looking cape on the NE of the island, I heard a great sound.
 A couple of miles N of us was an incredibly fast moving naval craft.
 I looked at her with the binoculars and realized that she was a hovercraft.
 I could not, however, see her flag.
 She must have been either Greek or Turkish but I have never heard of either navy having a hovercraft.
 Just before entering the landlocked deep cove of Vathy, expecting loss of GPRS signal, I connected to the Internet and downloaded my email and the weather forecast for the next 3 days.
-It looks like there will be 20 knot SE winds tomorrow and somewhat less on Thursday.
+It looked like there will be 20 knot SE winds tomorrow and somewhat less on Thursday.
 We arrived in Vathy and anchored in 8 m depth on the E side [36° 37.1' N 26° 24.6' E] at 1320.
 The distance we motored from Agrilithi was 13.5 M. There were two other sailboats anchored nearby.
 The water was not clear and I could not see the bottom but I reversed with some force and the anchor did hold.
 I put up the tent.

 The afternoon was breezy, 10-15 knots wind.
 After taking down the tent, I went ashore for a walk.
 I walked towards the W side of the cove to the taverna Galini where Alice and I had a sensational fish 3 years ago.
 However, unlike the previous time, the temperature was not uncomfortably hot but very pleasant.
 The taverna was open and they did have fish.
 Near half way to the taverna there was strong GSM and GPRS signals while there was no signal at both E and W ends of the cove.
 By the time I got back to the boat there were four other sailboats besides Thetis: a lovely German wooden ketch with wooden masts, a British, a Norwegian, and an Austrian.

 In the late evening I drove the dinghy to the Galini where I ate some nice grilled fish.
 There were lots of fishermen and divers there from Kalymnos, at least 4 boats.
 One of them had a problem with his GPS.
-I tried to help him by reading the manual for him but the problem was with the non-volatile memory, most likely the unit needs a new internal battery.
+I tried to help him by reading the manual for him but the problem was with the non-volatile memory, most likely the unit needed a new internal battery.
 It is amazing how much and how expensive electronic equipment is in those fishing boats.
 When I later returned to Thetis the Navtex had received a warning for a southern gale but here the wind was from the SSW no more than 15 knots.
 It was a quiet night.

 Wednesday October 8, 2003 Day 11